demisto/content-docs/docs/integrations/unit-testing.md

 ### General Notes
 In order to verify that the content indeed runs with all the required dependencies, we recommend writing, running, and debugging the unit tests locally with the corresponding image.
 The VSCode Cortex XSOAR Extension allows you to do this in the easiest way possible.
 Additionally, you can run and debug the unit tests locally with the corresponding image in other IDEs.
 ### Setup Vscode

 We recommend using VSCode with the Cortex XSOAR Extension This is optional and you can also run/debug unit tests with other IDEs (such as Pycharm).

-Setup:

 * **Install the Cortex XSOAR Extension**: Install with-in VSCode by navigating to `Extension`.
 Or download and install from [here](https://marketplace.visualstudio.com/items?itemName=CortexXSOARext.xsoar)
 * **Open VSCode**: Open VSCode where the root folder is the folder you wish to develop within.